+Stability of Nonfocal Interventions Across Possible Assignments of the Focal Intervention.
 When there are other experiments in the same field, randomization-based assessments of an intervention's effects require neither that its intervention subjects nor its controls be protected from the other interventions.
-Instead, they require assignment of the focal intervention - not receipt, only assignment - to have been independent of both assignment and receipt of the other interventions.
-A GOTV effect observed against a backdrop of spirited campaigning may merit a different substantive interpretation than an effect of similar interventions observed in quiet political season, but from the randomization perspective the two inferential problems are the same.
-Likewise, viewing the New Haven Vote 98 study as a union of sub-experiments on GOTV by mail, by telephone and in person, our randomization analysis of each experiment conditions on the realized treatment assignments of the others.
+Instead, they require assignment of the focal intervention-not receipt, only assignment-to have been independent of both assignment and receipt of the other interventions.
+A GOTV effect observed against a backdrop of spirited campaigning may merit a different substantive interpretation than an effect of similar interventions observed in a quiet political season, but from the randomization perspective the two inferential problems are the same.
+Likewise, viewing the New Haven Vote 98 study as a union of subexperiments on GOTV by mail, by telephone and in person, our randomization analysis of each experiment conditions on the realized treatment assignments of the others.
 For analysis of the mail experiment, for instance, this means conditioning on assignments to the telephone intervention, which define the two blocks within which mail can be regarded as simply randomized.

-A random variable as estimand.
-If, as is true of each of the Vote 98 sub-experiments, no subjects randomized to control received the intervention, then $a = \sum{i \notin C} r_i - r{ci}$ .
-As $\mathbf{r}$ depends on which subjects receive the intervention, one could also write $a = \sum{i \notin C} r_i(C) - r{ci}$ - a representation emphasizing that a is the value of a random variable, $A = \sum{i \notin C} r_i(C) - r{ci}$ , not a parameter.
-Since its value is determined by observed data in conjunction with the parameter $\sum_i r{ci}$ , however, inference about it is logically equivalent to inference about $\sum_i r{ci}$ , and can be made by conventional means.
+A Random Variable as Estimand.
+If, as is true of each of the Vote 98 subexperiments, no subjects randomized to control received the intervention, then $a = \sum{i \notin C} r_i - r{ci}$.
+As r depends on which subjects receive the intervention, one could also write $a = \sum{i \notin C} r_i(C) - r{ci}$ -a representation emphasizing that a is the value of a random variable, $A = \sum{i \notin C} r_i(C) - r{ci}$, not a parameter.
+Since its value is determined by observed data in conjunction with the parameter $\sum_i r{ci}$, however, inference about it is logically equivalent to inference about $\sum_i r{ci}$ and can be made by conventional means.

-Comparison with assumptions of other methods for cluster-randomized data.
-Other ways of accounting for clustered treatment assignment and binary outcomes include the empirical Bayes methods of Raudenbush (1997) and Murray (2001), the Bayesian approach of Thompson et al. (2004), which commit to models for the response as a function of covariates, and the randomization-based method of Braun and Feng (2001), who model the treatment effect as constant on a log-odds scale.
-Their setups all require modeling the effect of assignment to treatment, or intention-to-treat effect.
-In contrast, the present method supposes subjects to be characterized by deterministic indicators $r{cij}$ of whether they would have voted had the experiment not occurred, and adopts the limited goal of inferring the magnitude of $a = \sum{i \in U} r_i - r{ci}$ , the sample-aggregate increase in voting attributable to treatment.
-It does not culminate in odds ratios, which can be difficult to relate to more readily interpretable parameters (Greenland 1987); nor make assumptions, other than the exclusion restriction, about intention-to-treat effects; nor require homogeneity of intervention effects across groups or subgroups of individuals.
+Comparison With Assumptions of Other Methods for Cluster-Randomized Data.
+Other ways to account for clustered treatment assignment and binary outcomes include the empirical Bayes methods of Raudenbush (1997) and Murray (2001); the Bayesian approach of Thompson, Warn, and Turner (2004), which commit to models for the response as a function of covariates; and the randomization-based method of Braun and Feng (2001), which models the treatment effect as constant on a log-odds scale.
+These setups all require modeling the effect of assignment to treatment, or the ITT effect.
+In contrast, the present method supposes subjects to be characterized by deterministic indicators r{cii} of whether they would have voted had the experiment not occurred, and adopts the limited goal of inferring the magnitude of $a = \sum{i \in U} r_i - r{ci}$, the sampleaggregate increase in voting attributable to treatment.
+It does not culminate in odds ratios, which can be difficult to relate to more readily interpretable parameters (Greenland 1987); nor make assumptions, other than the exclusion restriction, about ITT effects; nor require homogeneity of intervention effects across groups or subgroups of individuals.

-It remains to be seen whether the method can retain these advantages while utilizing covariates to improve precision.
+Whether our method can retain these advantages while using covariates to improve precision remains to be seen.
 Section 3 accomplishes this using standard regression techniques.
 Perhaps surprisingly, it also avoids the modeling assumptions that regression ordinarily requires.